McKean-Vlasov PDE with Irregular Drift and Applications to Large Deviations for Conservative SPDEs: Analysis of the McKean-Vlasov PDE

-According to \cite{FG} and \cite{WWZ22}, under Assumptions (A1) and (A2) on $V$, no standard $L^p(\mathbb{T}^d)-$theory ($p\geq 2$) are available for (\ref{skeleton}).
-However, an entropy dissipation estimates for (\ref{skeleton}) under Assumption (A1) holds which provides the correct energy space for the initial data.
+According to the results of \cite{FG23} and \cite{WWZ22}, under Assumptions (A1) and (A2) on $V$, the standard $L^p(\mathbb{T}^d)-$theory ($p\geq 2$) are not available for (\ref{skeleton}).
+To compensate it, we derive an entropy dissipation estimate under Assumption (A1), where the initial data is restricted to have finite entropy: